460N1/IndexedDB/README.md

 By making use of client side IndexedDB, a lot of page content can be cached.
 IndexedDB is especially useful for this as it does not have a certain size limit set, unlike localStorage, sessionStorage and cookies.
 The storage limit depends on the user's disk space, and is usually in the GBs.
 And despite that, it's still a rather untapped offloading location.

+This script itself does not require any other script, i.e. it does not depend on anything like jQuery as it's pure Javascript implementation.

+It's also mobile- and browser-friendly - it works for all modern browsers, on desktop and mobile.

 What can be cached using this script?
 - Images
 - Stylesheets